priomsrb/vimswitch/README.md

 - To switch back to your default profile, run `vimswitch default`.

 ## Requirements
 VimSwitch just requires Python.
-So far only Python 2.7.5 has been tested.
+So far only Python 2.7.5 and Python 3.3.2 have been tested.

 ## Roadmap
-- Make compatible with Python 3
 - Improve error messages